nkristek/Smaragd/README.md

 ## Getting started

-Create a subclass of `ViewModel` and optionally a command subclassing `ViewModelCommand<>` like shown below.
+To get started, create a subclass of `ViewModel` and optionally a command subclassing `ViewModelCommand<>`:

 ```csharp
 public class MyViewModel : ViewModel